 In our latest podcast, David Box, Managing Director of HealthTech at Star, and host Tom Hunt discuss telehealth, its challenges and the future of healthcare with Uzair Rashid, the Director of Innovation at Blue Cross Blue Shield of Massachusetts, Dr. Richard Windsor, the founder of Radio free mobile, and Dr. Chris Landon the CEO of Landon Pediatrics.
-Dive into the insights from this expert panel here.

-Seemingly overnight, telehealth transformed from a nice to have and fringe service to a vital care modality.
+Seemingly overnight, telehealth transformed from a nice-to-have and fringe service to a vital care modality.
 No longer restricted to in-person consultations, healthcare providers can deliver treatment effectively to anyone with an internet connection.

 In short, telehealth is a win-win for both patients and providers.
 But its widespread adoption is not a foregone conclusion.
 In our podcast, we discuss the challenges that telehealth faces, how providers should address them and look at where telemedicine is headed in the future.